-In our latest question-and-answer feature with members of the Women's squad, we speak to midfielder Drew Spence who gives us an insight into her life off the pitch…
+In our latest ‘Getting to know Chelsea Women’ feature, we spoke to midfielder Drew Spence and she gave us an insight into her life off the pitch…

 Among her answers, the Blues’ longest-serving player shares her favourite Chelsea memory, what she gets up to in her spare time and the career path she might have taken if she was not a professional footballer…

 How would you describe your playing style?

 Composed on the ball, like to pass and strong in a challenge.

 Who do you sit next to in the changing room?

 In training I sit next to Maren [Mjelde] and Jonna [Andersson] and in games it’s Ramona [Bachmann] and Jonna.

 If you weren’t a footballer, what career path would you have taken?